TharunKommaddi/OracleApex/Oracle Apex PL SQL Codes.md

-# To empty the columsn name we will use nbsp; for the column to keep empty in interactive report
+/* To empty the columsn name we will use nbsp; for the column to keep empty in interactive report*/

 &nbsp;